2024–25 Atlanta Hawks season

 The 2024–25 Atlanta Hawks season was the 76th season of the franchise in the National Basketball Association (NBA) and 57th in Atlanta.
 It was the second full season under head coach Quin Snyder.
+The Hawks won the draft lottery, becoming the first play-in tournament team to do without any trades involved, and selected Zaccharie Risacher with the first overall pick.

+The Hawks advanced to the knockout stage of the 2024 NBA Cup after winning East Group C with a 3–1 group stage record, earning the berth over the defending NBA champion Boston Celtics via a head-to-head tiebreaker.
+They defeated the New York Knicks in the quarterfinals but were eliminated in the semifinals by the eventual Cup champions Milwaukee Bucks.

 On April 5, the Hawks would gain a play-in berth following their loss to the New York Knicks.
 With a win against the Utah Jazz the next day, the Hawks improved from their 36-win 2023–24 season.
-They finished eighth in the East.
-However, on April 18, they were eliminated from playoff contention after losing in the second stage of the play-in tournament to the Miami Heat.
+They finished eighth in the East with a 40–42 record.
+However, they fell to the Orlando Magic in the first game of the play-in and were subsequently eliminated from playoff contention after a loss to the Miami Heat in the second game.